orbisius/orbisius-integration-digitalocean-api/README.md

 License
 -------

-DigitalOceanV2 is released under the MIT License.
+This project is released under the MIT License.
 See the bundled [LICENSE](https://github.com/orbisius/orbisius-integration-digitalocean-api/blob/master/LICENSE) file for details.